-For the large majority of adults, orthodontics (professional term for braces) is off-putting for several reasons.
+For the large majority of adults, orthodontics (professional term for braces) is not always the top option for teeth straightening for several reasons.
 Some reasons range from the social implications of having a visible metal wire, to not wanting to deal with the pain that invariably accompanies braces treatment.

-Were you aware that there are ways to straighten crooked teeth without braces or Invisalign?
+Were you aware that there are ways to straighten and fix crooked teeth without braces or Invisalign?
 These alternative methods fall under the category of cosmetic dentistry: veneers and porcelain crowns (caps).

 Imagine wallpaper or laminates on a table-top or cupboard for example.
 These are thin layers of material which are able to mask the original surface underneath.